 Each type of filter has an environmental impact, an effect on the flavor of your coffee, the amount of time it takes to use it, and a cost.
 You’ll have your own ideas about which type of filter is best for your health based on any research you’ve done and conversations you may have had with a health professional.

-One person best isn’t everyone’s best.
-It’s a matter of what you need for your flavor preferences, budget, the time you have for cleanup, and health.
+One people best isn’t everyone’s best.
+It’s a matter of what you need for your flavor preferences, budget, time you have for cleanup, and health.
 Use this guide as a starting point and experiment with the ones that fit your needs to find the absolute best filter for you.

 Gordon is seriously addicted to coffee.
 He also likes to write.
 Match made in heaven?
 Yes.
 After years of boring casual coffee drinkers to death with bean origin stories, he took to writing publicly here at 2Caffeinated.